MahadMuhammad/Learn-Assembly-The-Hard-Way/README.md

 - Then you can use [8088](https://en.wikipedia.org/wiki/Intel_8088) assembly language.
 The offical documentation of [8088](https://en.wikipedia.org/wiki/Intel_8088) assembly language is available [here](https://www.cs.virginia.edu/~evans/cs216/guides/x86.html).

+#### If you want to write assembly language for [Apple ARM architecture](https://www.apple.com/newsroom/2020/11/apple-unleashes-m1/)

+- The official documentation of ARM architecture is available [here](https://developer.arm.com/documentation).

+- Then you can use Apple ARM assembly language.
+The offical documentation of Apple ARM assembly language is available [here](https://developer.apple.com/documentation/xcode/writing-arm64-code-for-apple-platforms).
+- There is cool GitHub repository for Apple ARM assembly language.
+The GitHub repository is available [here](https://github.com/below/HelloSilicon).
 ---

 ### 📺 8088 Assembly Language Tutorials: